XXX

 Between the sending of the first box, and the sending of the second a week later, I found another 4 great t-shirts that fit right in with the collection, which I also added to the web page, and also to the shipment headed to Japan.

-The following shirts are: some with skateboard graphics from the past, though most of the Powell-Peralta stuff is gone; some with Grateful Dead significance; some relating to the time we lived in Hawaii; shirts from our annual "Butter and Egg Day" celebration here in Petaluma California; random logos and experimental prints from my garage; and the shirts that I have the screens for, and of which I can produce endless copies.
+There will be a new chapter of t-shirts: I'll call it the T-Shirt Museum.
+There will be some with skateboard graphics from the past, though most of the Powell-Peralta stuff is gone; some with Grateful Dead significance; some relating to the time we lived in Hawaii; shirts from our annual "Butter and Egg Day" celebration here in Petaluma California; random logos and experimental prints from my garage; and the shirts that I have the screens for, and of which I can produce endless copies.

-Not for sale.
 Uncle John's Garage Sale is just the name of the book.

 Last Contents Next